telerik/kendo-ui-core/docs/controls/editors/maskedtextbox/overview.md

 >
 > Any of the aforementioned literals can be escaped using the `\` character.

-### Customize Mask Rules
+### Customization of Mask Rules

-The MaskedTextBox widget provides the option to define custom mask rules during initialization.
+The MaskedTextBox provides the option to define custom mask rules during initialization.
 To customize a mask rule, define it in the [`rules`](/api/web/maskedtextbox#configuration-rules) option.
 The widget supports rules defined as regular expression or a function.

 ###### Example